Oskar Negt: Life and career

+Negt worked towards a collaboration of marxists and the labour unions.
+In the 1968 student movement he was one of the mentors of the Außerparlamentarische Opposition, and later director of the Sozialistisches Büro in Offenbach, trying to influence an überfraktionelles Bewußtsein, an "over-factional consciousness" of the fragmenting protest movement, with the goal not to train professional revolutionaries, but to accompany revolutionaries in their professions.

+Negt held a chair of sociology at the Technische Hochschule Hannover from 1970, called by the minister of culture of Lower Saxony, Peter von Oertzen, who was then in the process of expanding the technical school to a university (later called the Leibniz University Hannover).
+He founded one of the first reform schools in Germany, the Glockseeschule in Hanover, in 1972.
+The same year he refused solidarity with the Red Army Faction (RAF), which took courage at the time.
+He was emerited in 2002.

-Negt published his autobiography in two instalments in 2016 and 2019, titled respectively Überlebensglück (Survivors’ Luck: An Autobiographical Search for Tracks) and Erfahrungsspuren (Tracks of Experience: An Autobiographical Thought-Journey).
+Negt published his autobiography in two instalments in 2016 and 2019, titled respectively Überlebensglück (Survivors' Luck: An Autobiographical Search for Tracks) and Erfahrungsspuren (Tracks of Experience: An Autobiographical Thought-Journey).
 He also collaborated with the filmmaker Alexander Kluge on three films about post-socialist Europe.
 Negt's work with Kluge has been described as "highly unconventional" but significant in "an attempt to reinstate the human body to its rightful place in critical theory."

+Personal life

+Negt died in Hanover on 2 February 2024 after a long illness, at age 89.

 Intellectual influences

 Negt's work is said to be difficult to classify due to the enormous range of influences found in it from so many texts and philosophers.
-These include Immanuel Kant, Freidrich Hegel, Karl Marx, Auguste Comte, and some of the major Western Marxists.
-He draws on work in labour sociology, organizational theory, political journalism and more.
+These include Immanuel Kant, Georg Hegel, Karl Marx, Auguste Comte, and some of the major Western Marxists.
+He drew on work in labour sociology, organizational theory, political journalism and more.
 Negt's primary concerns relate to labor, teaching, and politics.

 Negt was brought up as the son of a small farmer and a member of the Social Democratic Party, and this "rural and... proletarian existence" led him to have ties with SPD causes, including trade unions.
 These experiences led him to feel that while standard education for union members in metal working factories in Germany was sufficient for teaching legal questions, it was insufficient in political education.
-Negt thus understands genuine education to be inherently political, because democracy must be learned, making education existential for a democratic society.
-Negt is thus suspicious of the ideology and logic of capital and the market replacing all other forms of social reality.
-This informs Negt's views on education as the holistic development of the person, limited not only to "processing knowledge and information" but also the ability to deal with emotions, to compromise, negotiate, and share with others.
-Thus for Negt, "good political education" means that the student can "think for themselves."
+Negt thus understood genuine education to be inherently political, because democracy must be learned, making education existential for a democratic society.
+Negt was thus suspicious of the ideology and logic of capital and the market replacing all other forms of social reality.
+This informed his views on education as the holistic development of the person, limited not only to "processing knowledge and information" but also the ability to deal with emotions, to compromise, negotiate, and share with others.
+Thus for Negt, "good political education" means that the students can "think for themselves."